-What most people think about when hearing about Nice and the French Riviera, are lazy summer days and sunbathing.
-This doesn’t mean that nothing happens here during winter.
-Towards the end of February, you will find that it is actually at it liveliest.
-This is when the Carnival of Nice, captivates the city.
+Thanks to the festival in New Orleans, Mardi Gras is a term well known throughout the world.
+But did you know that its origin dates all the way back to 13th century France, and more precisely, Nice?
+What most people think about when hearing about Nice and the French Riviera are lazy summer days and sunbathing.
+While this might be true - if that's what you're looking for, you'll find it - this doesn’t mean that nothing happens here during winter.
+Towards the end of February, you'll find that it is actually at its liveliest: when the Carnival of Nice captivates the city.

 February isn’t the month to travel to Southern France and Nice if it’s warm weather you’re looking for.
 As for many other countries in Europe, this is also a colder month here.
 Still, for a getaway in a mild winter climate, packed with excitement and celebrations it’s perfect.
-With people who have travelled for miles to enjoy the magical atmosphere, this is one of the largest happenings in Nice.
-For almost a month you will forget that it’s winter and just marvel at bright colours, parades, music, fireworks and fabulous costumes.
+With people who have traveled for miles to enjoy the magical atmosphere, this is one of the largest happenings in Nice.
+For almost a month you will forget that it’s winter and just marvel at bright colors, parades, music, fireworks and fabulous costumes.

 The Carnival’s origin is from the Mardi Gras celebration.
 For many this is associated with the festivities in New Orleans and the handing out of beads to the audience.
 However, the tradition actually comes from Nice.
 Where New Orleans has its necklaces, the French city has flowers as a central part of the parades.
 It all starts off with an opening ceremony at Place Masséna, said to be one of Europe’s most beautiful squares.
 From then, up until the closing ceremony visitors can attend daily events, amongst others the two parades Carnavalesque Illuminés and Batailles de Fleurs.
 The first is a parade which takes place during the evening, and the other is known as the flower battle.